rbhogal/game-save-app/README.md

 ### Design

-* I wanted to follow close to a professional workflow, and ideally I should've used Figma to design the app, but I wanted to maintain focus on JS.
-Instead I drew it out roughly on a sketchpad: [Sketchpad](https://raw.githubusercontent.com/rbhogal/game-save-app/main/screenshots/sketch-home-page.jpg)
+* I wanted to closely follow a professional workflow but Adobe XD was giving me too much trouble loading fonts.
+Instead I drew it out roughly on a sketchpad: [Sketchpad](https://raw.githubusercontent.com/rbhogal/game-save-app/main/screenshots/sketch-home-page.jpg) and did not spent too much time on css so that I could focus more on the JS
 * However for the app's design I took inpsiration from varous gaming-related websites such as [GOG.com](https://www.gog.com/) and [IGDB.com](https://www.igdb.com/games/the-legend-of-zelda-breath-of-the-wild) to name a few

 ### Planning